/*

 <<link "C. Flaps up.
 Fly the approach clean, decelerate over the threshold, full flaps for landing only.
 Bug 90."
 "Dec9C">><<set $pathArray to $pathArray.concat(["Dec9: C (flaps up, decel late)"])>><</link>>

 <<link "D. Flaps full.
 Speed bug 75.
 Land as slow as possible to minimize rollout."
 "Dec9D">><<set $pathArray to $pathArray.concat(["Dec9: D (full flaps, 75 KIAS slow)"])>><</link>>You configure flaps 100% at the FAF.
 Airspeed settles on 80 KIAS with the trim set.
-The airplane is stable and slow; the descent rate is appropriate; you can see the runway environment emerging at DA.
+The airplane is stable and slow, the descent rate appropriate.

-<<link "Continue" "Dec10">><</link>>You stage the flaps — 50% at the FAF, full on sight of the runway.
-Approach speed 85 KIAS, configured clean enough to maneuver if you had to.
+<<link "Ride it to minimums" "Dec10">><</link>>You stage the flaps: 50% at the FAF, full on sight of the runway.
+Approach speed 85 KIAS, configured clean enough to maneuver if you have to.
 The Cirrus is happy here.
-The runway comes into view on time.

-<<link "Continue" "Dec10">><</link>><<set $approachMisjudged to true>>
+<<link "Carry it down with options open" "Dec10">><</link>><<set $approachMisjudged to true>>

 <<set $badchoices to $badchoices + 1>>

-<<link "Continue" "Dec10">><</link>>You configure full flaps at the FAF with the speed bug set for 75 KIAS.
-The airplane is working hard at that airspeed — angle of attack is high, any gust will load the wing close to stall.
-It is within the POH but it is not the airplane's happy place.
+You configure full flaps at the FAF with the speed bug set for 75 KIAS.
+The airplane is working hard there: angle of attack high, every gust loading the wing toward the top of the AoA strip.
+It is inside the POH and outside the airplane's happy place.

-<<link "Continue" "Dec10">><</link>><<set $pathArray to $pathArray.concat(["Dec10: Go-around threshold"])>>
+<<link "Nurse it down the slope" "Dec10">><</link>><<set $pathArray to $pathArray.concat(["Dec10: Go-around threshold"])>>

-<div class="decision-heading">Final — Decision 10 of 10: The Go-Around Question</div>
+<div class="decision-heading">Final: Decision 10 of 10: The Go-Around Question</div>

 Jamal is leaning forward to see out the front.

 <<link "A. Land.
-You're in the sight picture, stable, under the MDA/DA, winds are within the airplane's limits."
+You're stable, under minimums, runway made, and the airplane is ahead of you."
 "Dec10A">><<set $pathArray to $pathArray.concat(["Dec10: A (land)"])>><</link>>

 <<link "B. Go around.
-The crosswind gust spread is outside your personal minimums for the approach you're flying."
+The wind picture at the surface is not the one you briefed."
 "Dec10B">><<set $pathArray to $pathArray.concat(["Dec10: B (go-around)"])>><</link>>

-<<link "Roll out" "Resolution">><</link>>You go around.
+<<link "Roll out and breathe" "Resolution">><</link>><</if>>You go around.
 Power to max continuous.
 Flaps to 50%.
-Positive rate, clean up the rest of the flaps at a safe altitude.
-Approach gives you a right turn onto downwind for a second attempt.
-"Twenty-two lima whiskey, cleared for the approach again, when able advise."
-You have a second look coming.
+Positive rate, clean up the rest on schedule.
+Approach gives you a right turn onto downwind for the re-sequence.

-<<link "Continue" "Resolution">><</link>>You commit to a tight landing — spot touchdown, heavy braking, short rollout.
-The airplane lands firmly, slightly long due to the gust puffing under the wing at the flare.
-Brakes are warm.
-You turn off at taxiway Bravo.
+<<goto "End_Excursion">><<else>>You commit to a tight landing: spot touchdown, brakes working from the first foot.
+The airplane lands firmly, slightly long as a gust puffs under the wing at the flare.
+Brakes warm, rollout honest.
+You turn off with margin left over.

-<<link "Roll out" "Resolution">><</link>><<set $goAroundBlown to true>>
+<<link "Roll out" "Resolution">><</link>><</if>><<set $goAroundBlown to true>>

 <<set $badchoices to $badchoices + 1>>

-<<link "Continue" "Resolution">><</link>><<set $pathArray to $pathArray.concat(["Resolution"])>>
+<<link "Taxi in with your pulse settling" "Resolution">><</link>><<set $pathArray to $pathArray.concat(["Resolution"])>>

 <<set $criticalErrors to 0>>